gtrevorrow/policy-validation-action/README.md

 ## Version Bumping

-This project follows [Semantic Versioning](https://semver.org/) with automated version management:

-### Version Bumping

-Versions are automatically determined from commit messages using conventional commits:
+Versions are automatically determined from commit messages using conventional commits.
+The following commit types are supported:

 | Commit Type          | Description                                             | Version Bump |
 |----------------------|---------------------------------------------------------|--------------|